 Passion comes from one’s values aligning with those of the organization.
 Passion is a fulfillment, a purpose.
 I can honestly say with each person I’ve asked, everyone has shared a desire to be fulfilled.

 Because of this, I believe the potential for passion exists within everyone.
-Your job as leader is to help your team members ignite that passion by finding fulfillment.
+Your job as a leader is to help your team members ignite that passion by finding fulfillment.

 The trick to helping your team members find fulfillment is having successfully completed the first two steps in this how-to process.
 Once you have harnessed the genius of each individual, and then created a compelling vision, all that is left to do is connect the work of the genius to the compelling vision.